nengo/nengo-fpga/docs/getting_started.rst

 NengoFPGA Frontend Config
 -------------------------

-The NengoFPGA config file, ``fpga_config``, is located in the root directory of ``nengo-fpga``, or the directory in which your project files are located, and contains example settings for your host machine as well as the FPGA board you are using.
+The NengoFPGA default config file, ``fpga_config``, is located in the root directory of ``nengo-fpga`` and contains example settings for your host machine as well as the FPGA board you are using.
+You can also create a copy in the directory in which your project files are located.
 Anything in square brackets (eg. ``[host]``) is defining a new entry name and everything below that name up until the blank line defines parameters of that entry.

 Host
 ^^^^